 Frontend Development

-Frontend developers are responsible for designing and constructing of the user interface or user experience elements which may include everything from design, buttons, pages, links, layers, labels, outlines, graphics, etc. The main objective of the Frontend Developers is to make sure that the users get the best experience out of their product or services.
+Frontend developers are responsible for designing and constructing the user interface or user experience elements which may include everything from design, buttons, pages, links, layers, labels, outlines, graphics, etc. The main objective of front-end developers is to make sure that the users get the best experience out of their products or services.
 They ensure that when a user opens their application or website, they see all the relevant information in a proper format that is convenient and easy to read and understand.
 Nowadays with the advancement in technology, the size of the user screen and resolution factor has varied a lot.
-So, Frontend Developers need to take all these factors into consideration and design a web application that can run on any screen and that all the features that are visible on one screen can be seen on other screen as well.
+So, front-end developers need to take all these factors into consideration and design a web application that can run on any screen and that all the features that are visible on one screen can be seen on another screen as well.
 They need to ensure that their web application site comes up correctly in different operating systems (cross-platform), different browsers (Cross-platform) and different devices (cross-device).
-And all these requires proper planning on the side of the Frontend Web Developer.
+All these require proper planning on the side of the Frontend Web Developer.

 Frontend Developers use several languages, libraries and frameworks for designing the Frontend part of a website.
 They transform coded data into user-friendly interfaces.
 The technologies that a Frontend Developer uses are: